-The global coronavirus (COVID-19) pandemic has hit UK businesses hard in 2020.
-Government-imposed lockdowns have shut down company operations across the UK for months on end, leading to a reduction in income, job losses and plenty of unpaid bills.
+The global coronavirus (COVID-19) pandemic has hit UK businesses hard.
+Government-imposed lockdowns have shut down company operations across the UK for months on end, leading to a reduction in income, job losses, and plenty of unpaid bills.
 According to the Office for National Statistics (ONS), 16% of UK businesses have had to temporarily shut or pause trading over the summer.

 But there are some other great loans and grants out there worth checking out.
 To help you get started, here are some of the best coronavirus support packages you may be eligible for.

 How to get a coronavirus business grant or loan

 The best place to start looking for coronavirus relief for your company is to find out if you’re eligible for a business grant.
 Business grants are typically preferable to loans because you don’t have to pay back a grant.
 It’s a cash sum award granted to your company to spend on your business.
 There are quite a few national, regional and local coronavirus business grant schemes on offer.

 Your company can also apply for a number of government-backed loan schemes if your company has suffered as a result of the COVID-19 pandemic.
 Most of these schemes are quick and easy to apply for and offer generous interest rates and repayment programmes to accommodate businesses that are still hurting after lockdowns.

 1. The Small Business Grant Fund (SBGF)

 The Small Business Grant Fund (SBGF) has been introduced to support small businesses and rural businesses in England to pay costs associated with business properties during the course of the pandemic.